wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/trunk/readme.txt

 == Description ==
 Easy to use Wordpress plugin to accept paypal payment for a service or product or donation in multiple currencies in one click.
 Can be used in the sidebar, posts and pages.

-For information and updates, please visit: http://www.tipsandtricks-hq.com/?page_id=120
+For screenshots, more information and updates, please visit: http://www.tipsandtricks-hq.com/?page_id=120

 Usage: